Delivering Best Execution

 - Characteristics of the investment: Liquidity, spread, and volatility may mean Speed is prioritised over price, or that another factor takes precedence

-- Characteristics of the Venue: Some venues specialise in particular investment types, e.g. equities or fixed income, and this may influence our decision
+- Characteristics of the Counterparty: Some venues Counterparties specialise in particular investment types, e.g. equities or fixed income, and this may influence our decision

 - Directly on a Regulated Market of which we are a member, e.g. the London Stock Exchange; or

 - With third party investment firms (referred to as Counterparties and/or Market Makers); or